 - 1. Devices used as safety items or to help performance in sports-related activities.

 - 2. Orthotic appliances that straighten or re-shape a body part.
 Examples include some types of braces, including over-the-counter orthotic braces.
 This exclusion does not apply to cranial molding helmets and cranial banding that meet clinical criteria.
 This exclusion does not apply to braces for which Benefits are provided as described under Durable Medical Equipment (DME), Orthotics and Supplies in Section 1: Covered Health Care Services.

-- 3. Cranial molding helmets and cranial banding except when used to avoid the need for surgery, and/or to facilitate a successful surgical outcome.

-- 4. The following items are excluded, even if prescribed by a Physician:
+- 3. The following items are excluded, even if prescribed by a Physician:

 - Blood pressure cuff/monitor.

 - Enuresis alarm.

 - Non-wearable external defibrillator.

-- Trusses
+- Trusses.

 - Ultrasonic nebulizers.

-- 5. Devices and computers to help in communication and speech except for speech aid devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment (DME), Orthotics and Supplies in Section 1: Covered Health Care Services. - 6.
-Oral appliances for snoring. - 7.
-Repair or replacement of prosthetic devices due to misuse, malicious damage or gross neglect or to replace lost or stolen items. - 8.
+- 4. Devices and computers to help in communication and speech except for speech aid devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment (DME), Orthotics and Supplies in Section 1: Covered Health Care Services.

+- 5. Oral appliances for snoring.

+- Repair or replacement of prosthetic devices due to misuse, malicious damage or gross neglect or to replace lost or stolen items. - 7.
 Powered and non-powered exoskeleton devices.